-8 - her aunt, uncle or grandparents again.
-Now 82 and still living in Amsterdam, Caransa told CNN: "Because I possess nothing of him, it came as a shock - but it
+Now 82 and still living in Amsterdam, Caransa told CNN: "Because I possess nothing of him, it came as a shock - but it came also as a sign from heaven.

 "I always thought I had a guardian angel on my shoulder because many times I was dangerously ill but always recovered.
 I think Deddie is my angel."